hareeshkar/ClinicalSimulator/README.md

 On first launch, the app will:

-1. Initialize Firebase
+1. Initialize Firebase and Gemini AI
+2. Display the Sign Up screen
+3. Create your secure user account
-2. Load sample cases from `SampleCases.json`
+4. Load sample cases from `SampleCases.json`
-3. Create SwiftData database
+5. Initialize SwiftData database with user profile
-4. Display the personalized dashboard
+6. Display the personalized dashboard

+### Creating Your Account

+1. **Sign Up**: Enter your full name, email, and password
+2. **Customize Profile**: Set your role (e.g., "Medical Student (MS3)"), gender, date of birth, and native language
+3. **Upload Avatar** (Optional): Add a profile picture with built-in cropping
+4. **Start Learning**: Browse recommended cases or explore the case library

 ---